A Minimal Interpretation of the Galactic Cosmic-Ray Proton and Helium Spectra from GeV to PeV Energies: Astrophysical Implications

-Alternatively, supernovae occurring within stellar clusters may play a more decisive role.
-In this scenario, supernova shocks propagate into a pre-existing, highly turbulent and strongly magnetized medium created by stellar winds, which can significantly enhance acceleration efficiency and relax constraints on the maximum attainable particle energy \citep{Vieuetal2022}.
-This process is particularly relevant for the loose stellar association Cygnus~OB2 in the Cygnus region.
-In this case, the stellar association itself does not act as the PeV proton accelerator; rather, it establishes favorable physical conditions that enable a powerful supernova, possibly one that exploded several $\times10^{4}$ years ago, to accelerate protons up to PeV energies, potentially accounting for the UHE $\gamma$-ray emission detected toward the Cygnus region \citep{Harer2025}.
+Particle acceleration within stellar clusters may proceed via two main scenarios.
+The first involves acceleration at shocks generated by colliding stellar winds, which can efficiently energize particles up to multi-TeV energies.
+However, detailed theoretical studies indicate that reaching the PeV domain through stellar-wind interactions alone is highly challenging \citep[e.g.,][]{Morlino2019,Vieuetal2022,Harer2025}.
+Alternatively, supernovae occurring within stellar clusters may play a dominant role.
+In this scenario, supernova shocks propagate into a pre-existing, turbulent and strongly magnetized medium created by stellar winds, which can significantly enhance acceleration efficiency and relax constraints on the maximum attainable particle energy \citep{Vieuetal2022}.
+This mechanism is particularly relevant for the Cygnus region, notably the stellar association Cygnus~OB2.
+In this picture, the stellar association itself does not act as the PeV proton accelerator; rather, it provides favorable conditions that enable a powerful supernova -- possibly one that occurred a few $\times 10^{4}$ years ago -- to accelerate protons up to PeV energies, potentially accounting for the UHE $\gamma$-ray emission observed toward the Cygnus region \citep{Harer2025}.

-Nevertheless, even under the most favorable conditions, explaining the extension of the Cygnus Cocoon spectrum to PeV energies remains challenging, suggesting that additional or alternative, exceptionally powerful PeVatron candidates may contribute to the observed PeV $\gamma$-ray emission.
+Nevertheless, even under favorable conditions, explaining the extension of the Cygnus Cocoon spectrum to PeV energies remains challenging, suggesting that additional or alternative PeVatron sources may contribute to the observed PeV $\gamma$-ray emission.